 Labrador Retriever cross breeds are becoming more and more popular among dog lovers.

-Once the product of random encounters between Labs and other dogs, today’s “designer” Lab mixes are more likely to be the result of the planned crossing of a Lab and another purebred dog.
+They were once the product of random encounters between Labs and other dogs.
+But, today’s “designer” Lab mixes are more likely to be the result of the planned mixing between a Lab and another purebred dog.

 You may have seen some striking pictures of Greyhound Lab mix dogs on websites like Instagram or Pinterest.